South Sudan

 Recommendations for Action

-• South Sudan should increase its financial support for mine action operations as well as to the National Mine Action Authority (NMAA).
+• South Sudan should ensure consistent financial support for the National Mine Action Authority (NMAA) and start to fund mine action operations directly.

-• South Sudan should strengthen the coordination of mine action and develop a resource mobilisation strategy to attract new and former donors.
+• South Sudan should develop a resource mobilisation strategy.